rmatcha-ml-labs/DataAnalysis-with-Pandas/README.md

        When we have an outlier in the data then 'Median' and if there is no outlier then 'Mean'

-       There are multiple ways to identify the outliers ( Which i will cover it as a separate topic )
+       There are multiple ways to identify the outliers ( Which i will cover it as a separate topic but for now we will look at one approch )

+            1. Box Plot
+            2. Stadard Deviation
+            3. DBScan Clustering
+            4. isolation forest
+            5.Robust Random Cut Forest

+   BoxPlot is the most widely used methode.

+   Box plots are a graphical depiction of numerical data through their quantiles.
+It is a very simple but effective way to visualize outliers.
+Think about the lower and upper whiskers as the boundaries of the data distribution.
+Any data points that show above or below the whiskers, can be considered outliers or anomalous

     2) Encoding the Categorical Variables